wikimatze/vimfiles/mappings.md

 - single-character search:
     - `fx` ... move forward to *first* character x inclusive (`Fx` move backwards)
     - `tx` ... move forward to *til* character x but stops left before the sign (`Tx` move backwards)
-- `;` ... will run the last search command forward
-- `,` ... will run the last search command backward
 - `/<word\>` ... matching only words which ends on <word>
 - `/\<word\>` ... matching only words which starts with <word>
 - `/\<word\>` ... matching only the word which stands alone with <word> - no other words in front or after the word